Uttar Pradesh State Road Transport Corporation: History

-At the end of 2020, the UPSRTC had a total fleet of 11964 buses, of which the Corporation owned 9267 while 2697 were hired.

 Organizational setup

-The Board of Directors manage the corporation through its Managing Director who is its Executive Head.
-The current M.D is Shri Sanjay Kumar.
-The current Chairman of the Board is Shri Rajendra Kumar Tiwari.
+The Board of Directors, headed by the Chairperson, manage the Corporation through its Managing Director, who is its executive head.
+The current M.D. of UPSRTC is Shri Masoom Ali Sarwar, while the current Chairman is Shri Lakko Venkateshwarlu.

 Infrastructure

 The corporation has been divided into 20 regions for efficient functioning, of which 1 region operates urban and suburban services.
 Each region has a regional workshop, where major repair and maintenance, as well as assembly and reconditioning, is performed.
 Each region has been further divided into operational units called depots, of which there are 115, including Car-Section.
 Each depot has a depot workshop attached to it to provide supportive maintenance facilities.
 The locations of the depots are as follows:

 For heavy maintenance and repair of vehicles, reconditioning of major assemblies, renovation of buses and construction of bodies on new chassis, two Central workshops have been established in Kanpur: Central Workshop, Rawatpur and Dr Ram Manohar Lohia Workshop, Allen Forest.
-Eight tyre re-treading plants are established at Agra, Lucknow, Gorakhpur, Faizabad, Ghaziabad, Bareilly, Kanpur, Saharanpur, Allahabad, Moradabad and Etawah to provide in-house tyre re-treading facilities.
+Eight tyre re-treading plants are established at Agra, Lucknow, Gorakhpur, Ayodhya, Ghaziabad, Bareilly, Kanpur, Saharanpur, Prayagraj, Moradabad and Etawah to provide in-house tyre re-treading facilities.
 For repairs and maintenance of staff cars belonging to the State Government and the corporation, a separate unit named Car-Section is established in Lucknow.
 For imparting training to drivers and technical staff, a Training School is established in Kanpur.
 The state transport department is also an introducing Intelligent Transport Management System (ITMS) with a cost of Rs 38.28 crore of which 50 percent will be a grant from Government of India and the remaining 50 percent would come from private participation.
 With the implementation of ITMS, the entire transport department in the state would go online.
 UPSRTC had its own ISBT located at Lucknow.